machine-learning-exchange/katalog/model-samples/codenet-language-classification/codenet-language-classification.md

 ## Pre-requisites

 * `docker`: The [Docker](https://www.docker.com/) command-line interface.
 Follow the [installation instructions](https://docs.docker.com/install/) for your operating system.
-* The minimum recommended resources for this model are [SET NECESSARY GB] Memory and [SET NECESSARY CPUs] CPUs.
+* The minimum recommended resources for this model are 2 GB Memory and 2 CPUs.
 * If you are on x86-64/AMD64, your CPU must support [AVX](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions) at the minimum.

 # Deployment Options